hcli007/SNN_pipeline/README.md

 # A pipeline for constructing and analyzing synteny network
 A pipeline for constructing and analyzing synteny network.

-Related papers：Genomic investigation of plant secondary metabolism: insights from synteny network analysis of oxidosqualene cyclase flanking genes
+Related paper：Genomic investigation of plant secondary metabolism: insights from synteny network analysis of oxidosqualene cyclase flanking genes

 DOI:https://doi.org/10.1111/nph.20357
 ## Requirements